alexclewontin/riverboat/README.md

 ![Go](https://github.com/alexclewontin/riverboat/workflows/Go/badge.svg)

 A full-service Go Texas hold'em library, featuring an ultra-fast poker hand evaluation module.
+Designed specifically to be integrated with whichever communications protocol and persistence layer you desire.

 ![Str.
 Toronto, a riverboat that was not a casino, on the St. Lawrence River](https://cdn.loc.gov/service/pnp/det/4a30000/4a31000/4a31700/4a31769v.jpg)